 - Open Source Basics—explains Open Source Software (OSS) basics.

 - Standard OSS Licenses—describes benefits of releasing software

 - Open Source Business Models—details common open source licenses

-- Open Source Handout—quick guide to OSS and working with OTC.
+- Open Source Handout—quick guide to OSS and working with Technology Commercialization.

 - OSS Watch—provides unbiased advice and guidance on the use, development, and licensing of open source software.